-• version (string, required): a string containing the version number of the MaterialX specification that this document conforms to, specified as a major and minor number separated by a dot.
-The MaterialX library automatically upgrades older-versioned documents to the current MaterialX version at load time.
+• version (string, required): a string containing the version number of the MaterialX

-- require (string, optional): a comma-separated list of implementation-dependent capabilities required by the setup contained within the <materialx> element.
-See the section Implementation Compatibility Checking below for a list of capabilities and further details. - cms (string, optional): the name of the active Color Management System (CMS) : it is the responsibility of the implementation to route any color conversion through the correct CMS.
+- specification that this document conforms to, specified as a major and minor number separated by a dot.
+The MaterialX library automatically upgrades older-versioned documents to the current MaterialX version at load time. - require (string, optional): a comma-separated list of implementation-dependent capabilities required by the setup contained within the <materialx> element.
+See the section Implementation Compatibility Checking below for a list of capabilities and further details. - cms (string, optional): the name of the active Color Management System (CMS): it is the responsibility of the implementation to route any color conversion through the correct CMS.
 Default is no color management.
 See the section Color Spaces and Color Management Systems below for further details. - cmsconfig (filename, optional): the URI of a configuration file for the active CMS.
 This file is expected to provide the names of color spaces that may be referenced from the document, along with the transforms between these color spaces.
-If the active color management system is OCIO, then this attribute defaults to the provided OCIO configuration "mx_config.ocio". - colorspace (string, optional): the name of the "working color space" for this <materialx> element: this is the default color space for all image inputs and all color values, is the space into which all images and values will be converted to if it is declared in a different color space, and the color space in which all color computations will be performed.
+If the active color management system is OCIO, then this attribute defaults to the provided OCIO configuration "mx config.ocio". - colorspace (string, optional): the name of the "working color space" for this <materialx> element: this is the default color space for all image inputs and all color values, is the space into which all images and values will be converted to if it is declared in a different color space, and the color space in which all color computations will be performed.
 Note that if no cms and/or working color space is defined, then there will effectively be no color space conversion performed at any point.
-The default is whatever space the active cmsconfig defines as the "scene_linear" role.
+The default is whatever space the active cmsconfig defines as the "scene linear" role. - vdirection (string, optional): tells whether the V-coordinate in uv space should be interpreted as increasing in the "up" (so uv (0,0) is the lower-left corner) or "down" (so uv-(0,0) is the upper-left corner) direction.
+The default is "up".